yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 ## Why Code Agents?

 In a multi-step agent process, the LLM writes and executes actions, typically involving external tool calls.
-Traditional approaches use JSON format to specify tool names and arguments as strings, which the system must parse to determine which tool to execute.
+Traditional approaches use a JSON format to specify tool names and arguments as strings, which the system must parse to determine which tool to execute.

 However, research shows that tool-calling LLMs work more effectively with code directly.
-This is a core principle of smolagents, as shown in the diagram above from [Executable Code Actions Elicit Better LLM Agents](https://huggingface.co/papers/2402.01030).
+This is a core principle of `smolagents`, as shown in the diagram above from [Executable Code Actions Elicit Better LLM Agents](https://huggingface.co/papers/2402.01030).

 Writing actions in code rather than JSON offers several key advantages: